- Most pads are wrapped in a piece of paper or plastic, so remove that outer wrapping if it’s there.

 - The sticky part goes into the crotch of the underwear, sticking to the material.
 Try to center the pad so that the menstrual blood will collect in the middle.
 The placement doesn’t have to be perfect, but too far forward or too far back and blood can leak out on a heavy flow day.

-- If your pad has “wings”, there’s extra material to cover the sides of the crotch part of the underpants.
+- If your pad has “wings,” there is extra material to cover the sides of the crotch part of the underpants.
 Remove the plastic or paper covering these extra pieces and wrap them around the outside of the underwear crotch.

 There aren’t really time limits about pad usage the same way there are limits for tampons, because pads sit outside of the body and don’t carry a risk of infection.
 That said, if your pad is getting saturated with blood, it should be changed because it can leak.
+It might start to feel heavy, which can be an indicator that it's time to switch it out.
 Here’s how:

 - When removing your pad, one easy approach is to roll it from front to back trapping the menstrual blood inside.